-The SiT95210 is a clock generator device that offers four independent PLLs.
-The fully integrated part offers low integrated jitter for higher data rate links and full JESD204B/C support for RF clocks.
+The SiT95314 is a jitter cleaning frequency translation device that offers four independent PLLs.
+The fully integrated part offers low integrated jitter for higher data rate links along with low close-in noise and full JESD204B/C support for RF clocks.
 These features provide a unique feature rich definition in a highly integrated part.

 One of the four differential (or 8 single ended) clocks can be routed to four independent PLLs.
 A fully flexible output RF multiplexer allows any PLL's output to be routed to any output.
-This offers a very flexible frequency translation arrangement with independent control of each PLL in terms and input clock selection with redundancy.
-The hierarchy of the clocks, nomenclature of the various frequency dividers as well as the clock translation pathways available on the chip are shown in Figure 3, Figure 4 and Figure 5.
+This offers a very flexible frequency translation arrangement with independent control of each PLL in terms of jitter attenuation, bandwidth control and input clock selection with redundancy.
+The hierarchy of the clocks, nomenclature of the various frequency dividers as well as the clock translation pathways available on the chip are shown in Figure 3, Figure 4, and Figure 5.